Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Import_and_Export/Import_Folder.rst

-Import_Folder
+..
+DO NOT UPDATE THIS FILE!!
+..
+This document has been automatically generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateFunctionsDocs.java

+Import Folder
 =============

-Import all files with a chosen extension from a folder.
+Import all files from a folder

 Overview
 --------

-``Import_Folder.groovy`` imports all files with a specified extension from a folder into the database.
+➡️ Import all files with a specified extension from a folder to the database.

-The resulting tables are named after the corresponding input files.
+Valid file extensions: csv, dbf, geojson, gpx, bz2, gz, osm, shp, tsv. ✅ The resulting tables will have the same name as the input files

 .. figure:: import_folder.png
    :align: center